 Pinus pinea Italian stone pine

-An attractive tree of very characteristic round-topped shape without an apical leader which, one might say, looks like a stone.* More likely, the very hard-shelled nut accounts for the English name (the Italian name is pino domestico).
-In its natural distribution the tree hugs the entire north Mediterranean coast from Lebanon to Portugal.
+An attractive tree of very characteristic round-topped shape, and without an apical leader except when young.
+The very hard-shelled nut accounts for the English name stone pine (the Italian name is pino domestico), though the rounded canopy is somewhat like a stone.
+In its natural distribution the tree hugs the entire north Mediterranean coast from Portugal to Lebanon, though there is some doubt as to whether it is indigenous to the Eastern Mediterranean.
 The needles are in twos, 5 to 8 inches long, while the cones are about 5 inches long with blunt scales.
 Widely planted around the world, including its native region, the stone pine cannot now be found in stands definitely known to be natural.

 It is extensively used on campus, for example behind the church.
 An impressive older specimen (12 feet in girth) stands on Galvez Street outside the Burnham Pavilion, and another farther along Galvez Street in the lawn behind the Arrillaga Alumni Center.
 There is one at 762 Dolores Street.
-There are six old ones that used to shelter Roos Brothers men’s store in the 1950s between the Bookstore and 505 Lasuen Mall (which used to be the Career Development Center, and before that was the Bookstore and also accommodated a cobbler once upon a time).
-Three big specimens northwest of Green Earth Sciences that date back to expansion of the High Energy Physics Lab in the 1960s – and that already bear delicious nuts – were supplemented by a further seven when Green Earth Sciences was built.
+Six old ones used to shelter Roos Brothers men’s store in the 1950s between the Bookstore and 505 Lasuen Mall (which used to be the Career Development Center, and before that was the Bookstore and also accommodated a cobbler once upon a time).
+They were removed in 2023.
+Three big specimens northwest of Green Earth Sciences that date back to expansion of the High Energy Physics Lab in the 1960s – and that bear delicious nuts – were supplemented by a further seven when Green Earth Sciences was built.

 Pinus monophylla, which grows from Eastern California into the Great Basin, and Pinus edulis, which grows in a few desert ranges in Southeastern California, yield a bountiful crop of nutritious kernels that provided a staple for Native Americans, and wild nuts are still collected today.
 The P. pinea nuts are known as pinóli, pignóli (which also means persnickety), or sometimes pinóchi, in Italy, where they are much used in pastries and vegetarian dishes.
 Evidently Pinocchio was a pine nut.
 The non-Italian word Pignolia is mentioned as a trade name in Webster’s Dictionary of 1929 and currently attaches to pine kernels imported from Pakistan and China.